devil-mice-labs/learn-ml-on-gcp/README.md

 * [GitHub repo with common solutions and tools](https://github.com/GoogleCloudPlatform/professional-services) developed by Google Cloud's Professional Services team.
 This repository and its contents are not an officially supported Google product.
 But there are many interesting real-world examples of how Google Cloud services can be used.

-## Google Cloud fundamentals
+## Must-know Google Cloud concepts

+The concepts and services introduced in this section *should* be learned by every Google Cloud practitioner without exception, as they are crucial for access and cost controls and directly or indirectly impact *every action* taken in Google Cloud.

-> [!NOTE]
+> [!CAUTION]
-> Regardless of your role, you *should* know about these fundamental services and concepts.
-The concepts in this section are cross-cutting so they apply in one way or the other to every Google Cloud resource you create or use.
+> A single security incident of the right kind can wipe out your career, if not the entire business you work for.
+An unexpected cloud bill can turn a profitable year into a year of losses.
+Don't let it happen to you &mdash; study this section at the earliest opportunity.

 All Google Cloud resources exist in a tree-like [resource hierarchy](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy).
 This hierarchy provides attach points for access control and organisation policies. [`Resource Manager`](https://cloud.google.com/resource-manager) enables you to manage this hierarchy.